separovichabel/abel-santos/assembleia-batista/LondonBaptistConfession.md

 **[15]** 1 Cor.
 3:5; 2 Cor.
 1:24

 ### Paragraph 3
-They who upon pretence of Chrisan liberty do pracce any sin, or cherish any sinful lust, as they do thereby pervert the main design of the grace of the gospel to their own destrucon, **[16]** so they wholly destroy the end of Chrisan liberty, which is, that being delivered out of the hands of all our enemies, we might serve the Lord without fear, in holiness and righeousness before Him, all the days of our lives.
-17
+They who upon pretence of Chrisan liberty do pracce any sin, or cherish any sinful lust, as they do thereby pervert the main design of the grace of the gospel to their own destrucon, **[16]** so they wholly destroy the end of Chrisan liberty, which is, that being delivered out of the hands of all our enemies, we might serve the Lord without fear, in holiness and righeousness before Him, all the days of our lives. **[17]**

 **[16]** Rom.
 6:1,2

 **[17]** Gal.
 5:13; 2 Pet.
 2:18,21

-CHAPTER 22; OF RELIGIOUS WORSHIP AND THE SABBATH DAY
+## CHAPTER 22 - OF RELIGIOUS WORSHIP AND THE SABBATH DAY <a id="22"></a>

 ### Paragraph 1
-The light of nature shows that there is a God, who has lordship and sovereignty over all; is just, good and does good to all; and is therefore to be feared, loved, praised, called upon, trusted in, and served, with all the heart and all the soul, and with all the might.
-1 But the acceptable way of worshipping the true God, is instuted by himself, 2 and so limited by his own revealed will, that he may not be worshipped according to the imaginaon and devices of men, nor the suggesons of Satan, under any visible representaons, or any other way not prescribed in the Holy Scriptures.
-3
+The light of nature shows that there is a God, who has lordship and sovereignty over all; is just, good and does good to all; and is therefore to be feared, loved, praised, called upon, trusted in, and served, with all the heart and all the soul, and with all the might. **[1]** But the acceptable way of worshipping the true God, is instuted by himself, **[2]** and so limited by his own revealed will, that he may not be worshipped according to the imaginaon and devices of men, nor the suggesons of Satan, under any visible representaons, or any other way not prescribed in the Holy Scriptures. **[3]**

-1

-Jer.
+**[1]** Jer.
 10:7; Mark 12:33

 **[2]** Deut.
 12:32

 **[3]** Exod.
 20:4-6

 ### Paragraph 2
-Religious worship is to be given to God the Father, Son, and Holy Spirit, and to him alone; **[4]** not to angels, saints, or any other creatures; **[5]** and since the fall, not without a mediator, **[6]** nor in the mediaon of any other but Christ alone.
-7
+Religious worship is to be given to God the Father, Son, and Holy Spirit, and to him alone; **[4]** not to angels, saints, or any other creatures; **[5]** and since the fall, not without a mediator, **[6]** nor in the mediaon of any other but Christ alone. **[7]**

 **[4]** Ma.
 4:9,10; John 6:23; Ma.
 28:19